ShirsenduP/GeneticComplexityInTheOpgg/README.md

 s.podder@live.co.uk

 This repository contains all of the code and data for each of the figures in the main paper as well as the supplementary materials.
 It consists of a number of `Figure x` directories as well as a `scripts` directory.
+The source code for the agent-based model is found in `Genetic-Evolution-in-OPGG`.

 The High Performance Computing system used (Myriad@UCL), outputs data in a potentially different format to other systems.
 Since Myriad uses a custom format, dissimilar to other HPC systems, this repository does not include the scripts to launch these simulations on a cluster.
 While the scripts given make it possible for the user to run single one-off simulations on their local machines, it is up to them to write their own submission scripts to any clusters.